-The objectives of the Study are to:
+The objectives of the Study were to:

 Increase speeds and decrease travel times of bus operations